Drinking Water Standards and Health Information

 Bottled water and home water filters

-The Massachusetts Department of Public Health (MDPH) Food Protection Program publishes a list of companies licensed to sell or distribute bottled water or carbonated non-alcoholic beverages in Massachusetts.
-The list includes bottling company weblinks to enable searches for products sold in Massachusetts.
-Licenses are renewed annually, and the MDPH list will be updated quarterly.
+The Massachusetts Department of Public Health (MDPH) Food Protection Program licenses companies to sell or distribute bottled water and carbonated non-alcoholic beverages in Massachusetts.
+Licenses are renewed annually.

-The MDPH list includes only bottlers licensed by MDPH after they provided test results which show that their bottled water or beverages comply with final drinking water standards for PFAS, and other contaminants established by:
+The MDPH only licenses bottlers after they provide test results which show that their bottled water or beverages comply with final drinking water standards for PFAS, and other contaminants established by:

 In 2022, the MDPH conducted a pilot surveillance program on PFAS in bottled water sold in Massachusetts.
-All bottled water test results met the MassDEP PFAS6 MCL and the US EPA’s proposed MCLs.
+All bottled water test results met the MassDEP and the EPA’s MCLs.

 Home Water Filters